 As well as making sure you keep up with your monthly repayments, there are some other things you can do to drive down your debts.
 Options could include:

 Making the most of government schemes

-The UK government recently launched a new scheme called ‘Breathing Space’ to give people struggling with debts legal protections from their creditors for 60 days, with most interest and penalty charges frozen, and enforcement action halted.
+There is a UK government scheme called ‘Breathing Space’ which gives people struggling with debts legal protections from their creditors for 60 days, with most interest and penalty charges frozen, and enforcement action halted.
 Additionally, if you are suffering with a mental health crisis that is impacting your debts, you may be able to access even more protection and assistance.

 The scheme is only available through professional financial advisors, such as StepChange, National Debtline and Citizens Advice, and through the scheme you can receive professional debt advice to design a plan to help you get your finances back on track.

 Equity release is a way of unlocking some of the wealth tied up in your property, without having to sell your home.
 For some, it can be a useful way to raise cash to pay off debts, clear an existing mortgage, boost retirement income, or help out family.

 However, equity release is not an option that will work for everyone and has longer term financial implications, so while it may solve your debt problems short term, it’s important to know all the pros and cons before committing.

 You can read more about equity release in our article Equity release – what is it and how does it work?.
 We also have a number of Equity Release Guides that can give you a clear explanation of what you need to consider.
 Always seek professional financial advice before considering this route, as there are a number of downsides to consider, not least that releasing equity from your home could affect your entitlement to benefits, and will reduce the value of any inheritance you might have planned to leave your loved ones.